oopaze/Web-Scraping/README.md

 # Web-Scraping
-All my apps about Web Scraping with Python
+This repository contains all my algoritms about Web Scraping using python.